luadch/luadch/README.md

 2. Unzip the Linux/Unix build of your choice to a local folder

-3. Copy the *"lib"* folder from your Linux/Unix build to your Win32 build and skip all existing files during copy process
+3. Copy the `lib` folder from your Linux/Unix build to your Win32 build and skip all existing files during copy process

 4. Copy the following files from the root folder of your Linux/Unix build to the root folder of your Win32 build:

-    - *"liblua.so"* and *"luadch"*
+    - `liblua.so` and `luadch`

 **Important**: The Win32 build and the Linux/Unix build must be the same build version!